multifactor/ssskit/README.md

 ### Fast and small
 The code is as idiomatic and clean as possible, with minimum external dependencies.

+### Generic on irreducible polynomial
+GF256 field support largely used primitive irreducible polynomials like 0x11B (AES), 0x11D (RS codes), 0x12B (Reed-Solomon codes), and more.

+### Compile time asserts
+Any operation on the field with a non-whitelisted polynomial will fail to build due to const assertions done at compile time.

 ### Secure by design
 The implementation forbids the user to choose parameters that would result in an insecure application,